-Next Parish Council Meeting The next meeting of the Parish Council will be held at 7.30pm on Monday 10th July in the Link Room at the Shurdington Social Centre.
-The last meeting held was on Monday 12th June 2017 Click here to see the minutes.
+Next Parish Council Meeting The next meeting of the Parish Council will be held at 7.30pm on Monday 9th July 2018 in the Link Room at the Shurdington Social Centre.
+AGENDA The last meeting held was on Monday 11th June 2018.
+Draft Minutes

 Report incidents of dog fouling to the Parish Council.
 Click Here